thunlp/OpenHowNet/README.md

 'en_word': 'apple'}
 ```

-### Get the static synonyms of the certain word
+#### Get the Synonyms of the Input Word

-The similarity metrics are based on HowNet.
+The similarity metrics are based on sememes.

 ```python
 >>> hownet_dict["苹果"][0]["syn"]